arkin0x/cyberspace/readme.md

 ## Constructs

-A Construct is a zappable portion of cyberspace that you own.
-You obtain a Construct by publishing a kind 332 "Construct" event.
+A Construct is a cubic region of cyberspace that you own.
+You obtain a Construct by publishing a kind 331 "Construct" event.
 The 256-bit event ID is used to determine the coordinates of your Construct.
 The size of the bounding box of your construct is determined by proof-of-work.

 ### Decoding Coordinates from a 256-bit number